rmhsilva/lispmethods/_posts/2017-01-29-development-environment.md

 Now that "Common Lisp" is installed, you'll want something to develop with.
-If this was a C# tutorial, this is where you'd be told to install Microsoft Visual C#, or maybe Mono.
+If this was a C# tutorial, this is where you'd be told to install Microsoft Visual Studio, or maybe Mono.
 Really all you need is a programming editor, but what you actually *want* is a tool that integrates tightly with Common Lisp, greatly enhancing the development experience.